Iangao25/14th-solution-for-credit-default-risk/README.md

 # the-rank14-solution-for-kaggle-home-credit-default-risk-competition
-Feature engineering part of our gold medal solution for Home Credit Default Risk Competition
+Feature engineering part of our gold medal solution for Home Credit Default Risk Competition at Kaggle

 # The features boosted my cv(just listing some of them):